ustclug/documentations/docs/infrastructure/intranet/gateway.md

 ```

 For wireguard, you can use `wg` to check status.
 If you find that the "received" is 0 in transferred, something is going wrong.

+## Network Information Center Gateway (`gateway-nic`)

+Previously gateway-nic used CentOS 7 to 8 to Stream, to "avoid putting all eggs in one basket".
+This VM was replaced by a newly setup Debian Bullseye VM on January 2022 during migration from ESXi to Proxmox VE.